-2020-21 UPDATE: Due to the pandemic and ongoing closures and updates to health and safety mandates, it is impossible to know what events, or businesses, will be operating this year.
-Please contact the establishment directly, and again just prior to your visit.
-For a list of what may or may not be open, please reference our categories as those lists are updated regularly, but we do not guarantee accuracy.
+2021 UPDATE: Most businesses are open again.
+Some may have gone out of business during the pandemic.
+I have updated the blog articles, but Please contact the establishment directly to make sure.
+For a list of what is open, please reference our categories at SantaFeSelection.com Travel Guide as those lists are updated regularly, but we do not guarantee accuracy.
 Each listing contains contact info for you to double check directly prior to your visit.
 Thank you for your understanding.

 We are so lucky to have such a wide array of unique and fun things to do in and around Santa Fe.
 In addition to the many fantastic markets, fairs and festivals, a visit to Santa Fe isn’t complete without having some time to explore the character of the area.
 From the expansive and varied terrain to the culinary delights, here are ten things to do, both indoors and out, that will pique your interests and tickle your tastebuds.

 Remember, that if you’re planning on visiting, it’s always best to book in advance of your arrival to ensure availability on any tours.
 For specific pricing, please visit the links listed for contact information of each guide.

 Explore the majestic outdoors with Great Southwest Adventures.
 They’ll take you into the heart of Northern New Mexico’s varied terrain, historic villages, ruins, and fascinating points of interest with a half-day or full day trip, or customize an outing for your party, whatever the size.
 Their extensive knowledge of the history and culture of the area makes for an adventure you’ll always remember.